Table of Contents

 Every employee in the United States has rights protected by federal and state labor laws.
 Labor laws and worker protection ensure fair wages, safe working conditions, and protection from discrimination and harassment.
 If an employer violates these rights, employees have the right to report these violations and seek justice.

-Reporting an employment law violation can help protect not only the affected worker but also other employees in the workplace.
+Reporting an employment law violation can help protect the affected worker and other employees in the workplace.
 The process typically involves filing a complaint internally with human resources or externally with the appropriate government agency.
 Depending on the violation, workers may file a complaint to the U.S. Department of Labor (DOL), the Equal Employment Opportunity Commission (EEOC), the Occupational Safety and Health Administration (OSHA), or state labor boards.

 Reporting Employment Law Violations

 Labor laws guarantee workers’ rights and welfare, intending to safeguard them from various forms of unjust treatment.
-Even with these protections in place, labor law violations are still prevalent, and when they do, it can leave employees feeling helpless and unsure of where to turn for help.
+Even with these protections in place, labor law violations remain prevalent, and when they occur, they can leave employees feeling helpless and unsure of where to turn for assistance.
 However, there are ways for workers to stand up for their rights and seek the support they need.

 You have options if you believe your employer is violating labor laws or targeting you at work.
-At first, filing a complaint may seem daunting, but it’s a crucial step in safeguarding your rights and ensuring accountability from your employer.
-By understanding how the complaint process works, you can take the necessary steps to secure your job, address the issue, and help turn the workplace into a fairer place for everyone.
+At first, filing a complaint may seem daunting, but it’s a crucial step in safeguarding your rights and seeking accountability from your employer.
+By understanding how the complaint process works, you can take the necessary steps to secure your job, address the issue, protect your rights, and help turn the workplace into a fairer place for everyone.

 How To File A Complaint Against Your Employer